monikagulia1/Credit-risk-analysis/README.md

 Future enhancements will focus on expanding the credit risk framework to include additional key components:

 - **Loss Given Default (LGD):**
-  The expected proportion of the total exposure lost if a borrower defaults.
+  The expected proportion of total exposure lost if a borrower defaults.
 Calculated as:
-  \[
-  \text{LGD} = 1 - \text{Recovery Rate}
+  LGD = 1 − Recovery Rate
-  \]
-  LGD can be expressed as a percentage or a monetary value representing potential loss.
+  LGD can be expressed as a percentage or monetary value representing potential loss.

 - **Exposure at Default (EAD):**
   The predicted total exposure the lender is at risk of when the borrower defaults.
 It represents the outstanding loan amount subject to loss.

 - **Expected Loss (EL):**
   A combined risk metric calculated as:
-  \[
-  \text{EL} = \text{PD} \times \text{EAD} \times \text{LGD}
-  \]
+  EL = PD × EAD × LGD
-  This quantifies the average anticipated credit loss, integrating the probability of default, exposure, and loss severity.
+  This quantifies the average anticipated credit loss by integrating the probability of default, exposure, and loss severity.

 - **Updated PD Models:**
-  Developing Probability of Default models that better reflect the most recent borrower population and economic conditions to improve predictive accuracy.
+  Developing Probability of Default models that better reflect recent borrower populations and economic conditions to improve predictive accuracy.

 - **Threshold Optimization:**
   Fine-tuning decision thresholds to balance false positives and false negatives in line with varying lending strategies and risk appetites.

 - **Model Monitoring and Recalibration:**
-  Implementing continuous monitoring processes and regular retraining to maintain model performance and relevance over time.
+  Implementing continuous monitoring and regular retraining to maintain model performance and relevance over time.